• Places We’ve Been

 Crossbody Bags

-Crossbody bags, in my opinion, add greatly to your ability to travel safely, as it is much easier to avoid becoming a pickpocket target with one.
+Crossbody bags add greatly to your ability to travel safely, as it is much easier to avoid becoming a pickpocket target with one.
 A crossbody bag, with multiple compartments that zip closed, is highly recommended.
 This way, you will never have to worry about things falling out of your purse as it tumbles through a security screening.

-With a crossbody bag worn in front, you can walk confidently down any street with your hands free and your purse easily within your view.
+I strongly recommend wearing your crossbody bag in front!
+With your crossbody bag in front, you can walk confidently down any street with your hands free and your purse easily within your view.
 Although you could still be a target, thieves generally look for the easiest victim in any given group.
 Remember, pickpocketing is a crime of opportunity, so don’t present one.
+This also applies to men who wear a fanny pack around their waist or over their shoulder!

 What to look for in a Crossbody Bag.